rithythul/papers/khrt-stablecoin-paper-v1.3.md

 - Manages the minting and burning processes
 - Ensures ongoing compliance with regulatory requirements
 - Implements security measures and auditing procedures
+- Consults with the advisory alliance on reserve management practices

 KHRTrust operates under appropriate licenses for payment service provision and digital asset operations, in consultation with the National Bank of Cambodia and relevant regulatory bodies.
+The company maintains ultimate operational responsibility while benefiting from the expertise and oversight provided by the advisory alliance.

 ## 4. Technical Implementation